lupyuen/zig-pinephone-gui/README.md

 # VSCode Remote

-We may use VSCode Remote to do remote development on PinePhone...
+For convenience, we may use VSCode Remote to do Remote Development with PinePhone...

 https://code.visualstudio.com/docs/remote/remote-overview